jbencina/vecsync/README.md

 Duration: 57.99 seconds
 ```

-Interactive setup options are saved and omitted from future syncs
+Setup choices are saved and omitted from future syncs
 ```bash
 ❯ vecsync -s zotero